OlivierLD/ROB/raspberry-sailor/PolarSmoother/README.md

 The tool presented here can help you elaborate your own polars.
 It's written in Java, using Swing.
 It needs to run in a graphical environment.

+> _**Note**_: To elaborate polars based on logged data, we use the Least Square method.
+> Details about this method can be found on the web, and also [here](https://olivierld.github.io/web.stuff/boat.stuff/polarsCO2/index.html), in French (for now).

 You can run it from `gradle`:
 ```
  $ ../../gradlew runSmoother